-Before making OCG’s version of the famous compost cookie, I asked a few of my NYC based friends what they thought of the cookies…because naturally, they’ve been to Milk Bar multiple times.
-Reviews were mixed, but almost every person mentioned just how much she/he loved the composts cookie’s brother, the marshmallow corn flake chocolate chip cookie.
+Before making Oatmeal Cookie Guy’s version of the famous Compost Cookie, I asked a few of my NYC based friends what they thought of the Compost Cookies.
+Reviews were mixed, but almost every person mentioned just how much she/he loved the Compost Cookie’s brother, the Corn Flake Marshmallow Cookies.
 This was good news, because I’m always up for a corn flake cookie and now I had an excuse to add marshmallows.

 This is a recipe I played around with today, but instead of using chocolate chips, I used butterscotch.
 Results were great, and I think they’d be even better with a little (here we go again) coconut or maybe some more of those broken pretzels.
 But the best part was the marshmallows.
 They made a crispy edged cookie rather chewy.
 These had a salty flavor to which I guess is due in part to the corn flakes.